-The present consolidated financial statements have been prepared as at 31 December 2018 and approved for publication by the Management Board of the Bank on 13 March 2019.
+The present separate financial statements have been prepared as at 31 December 2018 and approved for publication by the Management Board of the Bank on 13 March 2019.

-Separate financial statements of the Bank have been prepared as at 31 December 2018 and approved for publication by the Management Board of the Bank on 13 March 2019.
+Consolidated financial statements of BGŻ BNP PARIBAS S.A.
+Capital Group have been prepared as at 31 December 2018 and approved for publication by the Management Board of the Bank on March 2019.